ijij6960/mutelol/README.md

 # mutelol
-Mute All for League of Legends
+Auto Mute All for League of Legends

 I was angry with people who have a bad-mouth

-It was very tiresome that I input "/mute all" everytime entering a game So I make this.
+It was very tiresome that I input "/mute all" everytime entering a game

+So I make this.

 ### You can download this program : https://github.com/ijij6960/mutelol/raw/master/exe/MuteLoL.exe